aws/aws-cdk-rfcs/text/0605-eks-rewrite.md

 - Use native L1 `AWS::EKS::FargateProfile` resource to replace custom resource `Custom::AWSCDK-EKS-FargateProfile`
 - `Kubectl Handler` will not be created by default.
 It will only be created if users specify it.
 - Deprecate `AwsAuth` construct.
 Permissions to the cluster will be managed by Access Entry.
-- API changes to make them more ergonomic.
 - Remove the limit of 1 cluster per stack
 - Remove nested stacks
+- API changes to make them more ergonomic.

+With the new EKS module, customers can deploy an EKS cluster without custom resources.

 ## Working Backwards